timcowlishaw/enxaneta/documentation/ethnography/03_core-ethnographic-concepts-2.md

 - How would the use of modern technology, such as digital recording devices, change the process and outcomes of ethnographic fieldwork today?

-## Mapping core concepts, developing a shared glossary

-Again, shifting this forward from last week: As a culmination of this first sub-block, we'll briefly review the core concepts discussed in previous sessions (participant observation, thick description, fieldnotes, communities of practice, etc.), with an eye to how these can inform your pilot project with the Colla app.[^2]

-I'm also thinking we start to develop a shared glossary of key terms, ensuring that we both have a common understanding of the concepts (across the ethnography and Python components of all this).
-Is there somewhere persistent this could live, whether on the GitHub, a shared Obsidian vault, or some online canvas?
-How public do we want this to be?

 ## Readings and supporting materials

 Thick description: